Nuclear thermal rocket: Israel

 In 1987, Ronen & Leibson published a study on applications of ^{242m}Am (one of the isotopes of americium) as nuclear fuel to space nuclear reactors, noting its extremely high thermal cross section and energy density.
 Nuclear systems powered by ^{242m}Am require less fuel by a factor of 2 to 100 compared to conventional nuclear fuels.

-Fission-fragment rocket using ^{242m}Am was proposed by George Chapline at Lawrence Livermore National Laboratory (LLNL) in 1988, who suggested propulsion based on the direct heating of a propellant gas by fission fragments generated by a fissile material.
-Ronen et al. demonstrate that ^{242m}Am can maintain sustained nuclear fission as an extremely thin metallic film, less than 1/1000 of a millimeter thick. ^{242m}Am requires only 1% of the mass of ^{235}U or ^{239}Pu to reach its critical state.
+A fission-fragment rocket using ^{242m}Am was proposed by George Chapline at Lawrence Livermore National Laboratory (LLNL) in 1988, who suggested propulsion based on the direct heating of a propellant gas by fission fragments generated by a fissile material.
+Ronen et al. demonstrate that ^{242m}Am can maintain sustained nuclear fission as an extremely thin metallic film, less than 1 μm thick. ^{242m}Am requires only 1% of the mass of ^{235}U or ^{239}Pu to reach its critical state.
 Ronen's group at the Ben-Gurion University of the Negev further showed that nuclear fuel based on ^{242m}Am could speed space vehicles from Earth to Mars in as little as two weeks.

 The ^{242m}Am as a nuclear fuel is derived from the fact that it has the highest thermal fission cross section (thousands of barns), about 10x the next highest cross section across all known isotopes.
 The ^{242m}Am is fissile (because it has an odd number of neutrons) and has a low critical mass, comparable to that of ^{239}Pu.

 It has a very high cross section for fission, and, if in a nuclear reactor, is destroyed relatively quickly.
 Another report claims that ^{242m}Am can sustain a chain reaction even as a thin film, and could be used for a novel type of nuclear rocket.

 Since the thermal absorption cross section of ^{242m}Am is very high, the best way to obtain ^{242m}Am is by the capture of fast or epithermal neutrons in Americium-241 irradiated in a fast reactor.
 However, fast spectrum reactors are not readily available.
 Detailed analysis of ^{242m}Am breeding in existing pressurized water reactors (PWRs) was provided.
 Proliferation resistance of ^{242m}Am was reported by the Karlsruhe Institute of Technology 2008 study.